 Terre des Hommes is one of the charities supported by the National Postcode Lottery and its participants.
 Since 1996, their contributions have helped empower our fight against child exploitation.

-“It is extraordinary that we have been able to count on the Postcode Lottery’s support and commitment for 24 years.
+“It is extraordinary that we have been able to count on the Postcode Lottery’s support and commitment for more than 25 years.
 Together we are ensuring a better life for children all over the world,” says Terre des Hommes director Carel Kok.
 “We have seen success in our fight against sexual exploitation and abuse of children in countries such as Cambodia, the Philippines, Kenya and Tanzania.
 We get children out of the most dire situations, ensuring they receive proper shelter and education, and we proactively work to prosecute perpetrators.”

 The Dutch Postcode Lottery’s contribution makes all the difference in our readiness to respond.
 Worldwide, it helps us remove children from situations that exploit them.
 Terre des Hommes has achieved a lot thanks in no small part to years of support from the Dutch Postcode Lottery and its participants.